 1. What is a Twitter reader?

 It’s a tool that makes long Twitter threads easier to read without distractions.
+Many of these tools can also unroll Twitter threads into article-style pages.

 2. What does Twitter unroll mean?